freenas/freenas-docs/userguide/tasks.rst

    +--------------------+----------------------------+--------------------------------------------------------------------------------------------------------------+

-If the :guilabel:`Recursive` option is enabled, child datasets of this dataset are included in the snapshot and there is no need to create snapshots for each child dataset.
+Setting :guilabel:`Recursive` adds child datasets to the snapshot.
+Creating separate snapshots for each child dataset is not needed.

 Click :guilabel:`SAVE` when finished customizing the task.
 Defined tasks are listed alphabetically in